Should you use your iPhone for video and filmmaking?

 Limited control and limited quality

 Manual controls are limited.
-You can get pro camera apps like Filmic Pro which let you control shutter speed, aperture and white balance, but adjustments are limited and slower than the buttons and dials on interchangeable lens cameras.
+You can get pro camera apps like BlackMagic Camera or Filmic Pro which let you control shutter speed, aperture and white balance.
+But adjustments are limited, and slower than the buttons and dials on interchangeable lens cameras.

 No eye-level viewfinder